 Member of the editorial board of Arts and Health.

-I served on the Executive Committee of the British Sociological Association, with special responsibility for press relations, and also served as an institutional reviewer for the Higher Education Quality Assurance Agency.
+I am co-convenor of the British Sociological Association Sociologists Outside Academia, and in that role am a member of the BSA's Advisory Forum, having also been the BSA's press officer from 1989 to 1993.
+I served as an institutional reviewer for the Higher Education Quality Assurance Agency.
 Until 2005, I was external advisor to the University of South Australia Centre for Sustainable Development.

 My work on the Internet and health led to service on various NHS committees, and consultancy work with many NHS organisations and pharmaceutical companies.
 In 2010, I undertook a commission from Sheffield Teaching Hospitals NHS Trust to evaluate the research training provided to their staff.